-Strategies / Sr. No. Policies / Legislations / Acts / Laws & Regulations Brief Coverage Relevance to project 16.
-The Sindh Differently Able Person Act, 2017 This Act is to provide for the employment, rehabilitation and welfare of differently able persons.
+Sr. No. Strategies / Policies / Legislations / Acts / Laws & Regulations Brief Coverage Relevance to project regulations the physical, physiological and psychological needs of measures under this all persons at work; Act.
+18. The Sindh Differently Able Person Act, 2017 This Act is to provide for the employment, rehabilitation and welfare of differently able persons.
 The differently able persons will be provided compensation of their loss, if any.
-Furthermore, the Contractor will be advised to hire the local labor, especially the project affected persons and differently able persons at site if they can fit in any role.
-17. The Sindh Prohibition of Employment of Children Act, 2017 An Act to prohibit the employment of children and to regulate the employment of adolescents in certain occupations and processes to be taken place within provincial boundaries.
+Furthermore, the Contractor will be advised to hire the local labor, especially the project affected persons.
+19. The Sindh Prohibition of Employment of Children Act, 2017 An Act to prohibit the employment of children and to regulate the employment of adolescents in certain occupations and processes to be taken place within provincial boundaries.
 The Act prohibits and regulates the employment of children less than 14 years and is applicable to the project and the Contractors and subcontractors will have to comply with this Act.
-18. The Sindh Local Governments (Amendment) Act, 2021 The Sindh Local Government Bill, 2021 has been passed by the Provincial Assembly of Sindh on 11th December, 2021 and assented by the Governor of Sindh on 24 th December, 2021.
+20. The Sindh Local Governments (Amendment) Act, 2021 The Sindh Local Government Bill, 2021 has been passed by the Provincial Assembly of Sindh on 11th December, 2021 and assented by the Governor of Sindh on 24 th December, 2021.
 This act is expedient to establish an elected local government system to devolve political, administrative and financial responsibility and authority to the elected representatives of the local governments; to promote good governance, effective delivery of services and transparent decision making through institutionalized participation of the people at local level and to deal with ancillary matters.
 The local government shall be taken on board in decision making and implementation of the proposed project.
 Furthermore, the Local government representatives will provide support during the construction and implementation of the project.
-19. Sindh Environmental Protection Agency (Environmental Assessment) Sindh EPA has notified Environmental Assessment Regulations, 2021, which set out procedures for environmental assessment studies, review, and approvals.
-IEE is required for SEPA before commencement of the project (Refer Schedule 2 of SEPA regulations 2021, Section I).
+21. Sindh Environmental Protection Agency (Environmental Assessment) Regulations, 2021 Sindh EPA has notified Environmental Assessment Regulations, 2021, which set out procedures for environmental assessment studies, review, and approvals.
+IEE is required for SEPA before commencement of the project (Refer Schedule 2 of SEPA regulations 2021, section H&I).

-Sr. No. Strategies / Policies / Legislations / Acts / Laws & Regulations Brief Coverage Relevance to project Regulations, 2021 20.
+Sr. No. Strategies / Policies / Legislations / Acts / Laws & Regulations Brief Coverage Relevance to project 22.
 Factories Act, 1934 and The Sindh Factories (Second Amendment) Act, 2021 This is an act to consolidate and amend laws on labor rights and for matters connected to their safety, basic welfare facilities including living, food, occupational health including infectious diseases and protection from those infectious diseases; it also covers the work-related hazards and protection from those hazards, shelters facilities during rest time, restriction of working hours and holidays rules etc. The Sindh amended law is for the rights of labor works in the province of Sindh and applicable to the proposed works.
-21 The Sindh Resettlement and Rehabilitation (R&R) Policy 2023 The Sindh Resettlement and Rehabilitation (R&R) Policy 2023 is a comprehensive policy has been introduced by the Government of Sindh in Pakistan to address the adverse effects on people caused by past and ongoing development projects.
+23 The Sindh Resettlement and Rehabilitation (R&R) Policy 2023 The Sindh Resettlement and Rehabilitation (R&R) Policy 2023 is a comprehensive policy has been introduced by the Government of Sindh in Pakistan to address the adverse effects on people caused by past and ongoing development projects.
 The policy covers all types of displacement caused by development projects, natural disasters, and non-development project-related anti-encroachment drives (AEDs) or eviction of informal settlers by the Government.
 The key objective of the policy is to avoid and/or minimize displacement and resettlement by exploring alternative options and technical designs to the extent feasible.
 The project does not involve physical resettlement, however, there would be economic disturbance due to restriction in access during execution of the project.
-Furthermore, the project has been screened in view of Anti Encroachment Drive (AED).
+Furthermore, the subproject has been screened in view of Anti Encroachment Drive (AED).